juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 **Reproducibility**: design your visuals with the output process of your report in mind

-* If your report will be printed or duplicated in a single color link, or toner, consider the fact when you are developing graphs or diagrams.
-Be especially wary of different colors that may look great on your video display, but could print with exactly the same shades of grey or even blend into the color of the paper on which the report is printed.
+* When you are developing graphs or diagrams, consider the how the report will be printed (greyscale, color, etc.) Be especially wary of different colors that may look great on your video display, but could print with exactly the same shades of grey or even blend into the color of the paper on which the report is printed.
 A safe approach is to use pattern fields instead of color when the reports will be printed or duplicated in a single color

 **Simplicity**: remember that the purpose of visuals is to supplement and clarify the information you are presenting